 Growing up, my mom had mentioned something about flour bugs, but I’ve never seen them before.
 Or maybe I’ve just never noticed them before?

-I admit – seeing flour bugs or even bugs in your whole grains can be pretty gross, but all is not lost and in fact, it’s pretty common!
+I admit – seeing flour bugs or even bugs in your whole grains, rice and pasta can be pretty gross – but all is not lost and in fact, it’s pretty common!

 Why am I finding flour bugs?

 This is a pretty loaded question, and one that often comes with more questions too.
 The best way I can think of addressing it all is to lay it all out, question-and-answer style.

 The long answer: The more processed the flour is, the longer it takes to go bad.